JBinder1/IT226AlarmClock/README.md

 Anyone
 * Make sure new Alarms are being saved in XML files.
+* Update XML files when alarms are snoozed (change their Date) or dismissed (remove them)
 * Add function to (automatically?) load alarms from an XML file.
+* Add comments/docs where they're needed